ibm-client-engineering/solution-filenet-aws/docs/3-Create/Deploy.md

 ```
 This is important if you've already installed the FileNet operator in the cluster.

 Also be sure to update the image repository paths to point to the correct registry if you are pre-staging the images in a private registry.
+Also make sure the correct image tag is set.
+As of this writing it is `ga-5218-if004-ier-2301-if003`.

 `ier_cr_full.yaml`
 ```